scdl-org/scdl/README.md

 ```
   -h --help          Show this screen.
   --version          Show version.
-  me                 Download from the user in auth_token
+  me                 Use the user profile from the auth_token
   -l [url]           URL can be track/playlist/user.
   -s                 Download the stream of an user (token needed)
   -a                 Download all track of an user (including repost)